Protect and Serve During Crisis Situations

 - Public Safety Inspector – 7 credits

 - Paramedic Technician – 50 credits

-- Associate Arts (AA) degree or Associate Science (AS) degree from a regionally accredited college or university will automatically waive the General Education requirements.
+- Associate Arts (AA) degree or Associate Science (AS) degree from a regionally accredited college or university automatically waives the general education requirements

-- Up to 30 additional semester units for training beyond the academy training through Union Institute & University's certified learning method.
+- Up to 30 additional semester credit hours for training beyond the academy training through UI&U’s certified learning method

 - Evaluate principles of supervision and management for emergency service organizations.

 - Analyze current issues that affect first response organizations and their strategic operations.